Community Governance Review - Totternhoe

 Totternhoe parish has a parish council.
 It is unwarded and has 9 seats on the council.
 The forecast planned development to March 2030 is estimated at a further 4 dwellings which will generate approximately an additional 7 residents over the next 5 years.

-The parish boundary adjoins the neighbouring parishes of Dunstable, Eaton Bray, Kensworth, Stanbridge, Tilsworth and Whipsnade.
-The parish, together with the parish of Eaton Bray, is coterminous within the district ward of Eaton Bray.
+The parish boundary adjoins the neighbouring parishes of Billington, Dunstable, Eaton Bray, Houghton Regis, Kensworth, Stanbridge, Tilsworth and Whipsnade.
+The parish, together with the parish of Eaton Bray, is coterminous (i.e. they border each other in the same area) within the Central Bedfordshireward of Eaton Bray.

 Number of seats 9